Yogesh9389/Chat_BOI/README.md

 ## Customization

 You can customize the behavior and responses of the Basic Chatbot by modifying the code.
-The main logic of the chatbot can be found in the `chatbot.py` file.
+The main logic of the chatbot can be found in the `chatbot.ipynb` file.
 You can adjust the way user input is processed and how the chatbot generates responses to suit your requirements.

 ## Contributing